Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Introduction

 \subsection{Contributions}

-A preliminary version of this research previously appeared in \cite{Sombolestan2021}; however, this paper presents several novel contributions to the prior work.
+A preliminary version of this research appeared in \cite{Sombolestan2021}; however, this paper presents several novel contributions to the prior work.
 This work incorporates the $L_1$ adaptive controller into the model predictive control (MPC).
-The proposed control system leverages MPC due to its robustness to uneven terrain, contact constraint, and generalization to different locomotion gaits.
+The proposed control system leverages MPC due to its robustness to uneven terrain, contact constraints, and generalization to different locomotion gaits.
 Moreover, by integrating adaptive control into MPC, the proposed model can compensate for significant model uncertainty.
 In the previous work \cite{Sombolestan2021}, the robot can only perform quasi-static walking; however, in this work, the robot can perform dynamic motions thanks to MPC.
 Finally, the authors present new hardware experiments to demonstrate the effectiveness of the proposed adaptive MPC (as illustrated in \figref{fig: first fig}).
 The main contributions of the paper are as follows: \begin{itemize} \item We introduce a novel control system that combines the $L_1$ adaptive control into the force-based control system, designed to address the challenges posed by model uncertainty in real-world applications.

 \item Thanks to MPC, our approach offers greater versatility as it can be adapted to a wide range of locomotion gaits and trajectories.
-Moreover, our method can handle terrain uncertainty, allowing the robot to navigate rough terrains, such as grass and gravel, as well as high-sloped terrain.
+Moreover, our method can handle terrain uncertainty, allowing the robot to navigate rough terrains and high-sloped terrain, such as grass and gravel.

 \item By integrating the adaptive control into MPC, it is possible for quadruped robots to carry an unknown heavy load (up to 50\% of the robot's weight) across challenging terrains, with the capability of executing dynamic gaits such as fast trotting and bounding.
 This is a significant improvement compared to our previous work, which only allowed the robot to perform quasi-static walking.